deoxxa/node-polarssl/README.md

 All original code is licensed under a 3-clause BSD license.
 A copy is included with the source.

-PolarSSL is licensed under the GPLv2.
+PolarSSL is licensed under GPLv2.

 Contact
 -------